 The upper level has the terminus platform of the Blue line, called the Snowdon platform, and on the other side is the Côte Vertu platform on the Orange line.
 On both sides, train doors open on the left.
 On the lower levels, trains go in the opposite direction and doors open on the right.

 The colours of the station are mainly tones of brown.

 The main point of interest is Saint Joseph's Oratory, which is approximately mid-way between Snowdon and Côte-des-Neiges stations.
 There is also the Décarie autoroute which passes just next to the Snowdon station.

 While this section is usually one of the hardest to fill on most stations, this one won't be hard to fill.
 First of all, since the platforms are built in individual tunnels, they have unique shapes of half circles.
 Also, the way the cross-tunnels are built, you can wait for your train in them and get a much grandiose view which is quite unique in the network.
 Since the upper platform doors open on the left, that is also quite unique.

-Another unique feature of the station are the maps that are used in the station are different shapes than the rest of the maps in the network (Snowdon is more square while others are more rectangular).
+Another unique feature of the station is the maps that are used in the station are different shapes than the rest of the maps in the network (Snowdon is more square while others are more rectangular).
 They are put on some cubic boxes with lights inside.
-Some old school metrophiles enjoyed the fact that it stayed many years with older maps, which included old stations names (like Berri-de-Montigny instead of Berri-UQAM) and still had Henri-Bourassa as terminus of the orange line.
-Snowdon is also the only station of the network to have been terminus of two lines, as it was the western terminus of the orange line in 1981.
+Some old school metrophiles enjoyed the fact that it stayed many years with older maps, which included old station names (like Berri-de-Montigny instead of Berri-UQAM) and still had Henri-Bourassa as the terminus of the orange line.
+Snowdon is also the only station of the network to have been the terminus of two lines, as it was the western terminus of the orange line in 1981.
 Finally, Snowdon is the only terminus station of the network that has stacked platforms.